 Holiday-let businesses have become increasingly popular among property investors over the course of the pandemic.
 They purchase a large property, such as a country estate, with the intent to converting them into several holiday-lets.
 Combined, the acquisition and conversion could run into the millions.
-This asks for a variety of financial solutions to meet different investors’ requirements.
+But there are several options of business loans for holiday-lets.
 Here, we’ll explore a few options how to finance a holiday-let business.

 Is a holiday-let a good investment?